alex-lt-kong/network-protocols/dns/README.md

 ## Format

+* A more detailed explanation of DNS message format can be found [here](http://www.tcpipguide.com/free/t_DNSMessageProcessingandGeneralMessageFormat.htm).

 * The client/server information exchange in DNS is facilitated using query/response messaging.
 Both queries and responses have the same general format, containing up to five individual sections carrying information.

 * Of these, two are usually found in both queries and responses: the Header section and the Question section.